 Plan ahead what you think you will wear, and what you will need.
 Remember that you will likely have to change into your outfit in the middle of the woods.
 It isn’t always easy hopping around the wet ground on one foot trying to get a leg into thigh highs.

-I try to wear what I can.
+I try to wear what I can to reduce the amount of changing needed in the woods.
 So anything that can be hidden under a hoodie or jacket.
 Obviously panties and thigh highs, but depending on the outside temperature, maybe don’t pull the socks up under your jeans.
-And that, for me at least, tends to leave maybe a copped hoodie, denim shorts and footwear.
+And that, for me at least, tends to leave maybe a copped hoodie, denim shorts and footwear to carry in a backpack.
 Also, loose fitting joggers.
 These tend to be handy in case you need to pull on something quickly that will go over your shoes.
-Also handy if you plan to move between different areas but don’t want to have to completely change back to your ‘straight clothes’.
+They’re also handy if you plan to move between different areas but don’t want to have to completely change back to your ‘straight clothes’.

 Other items I tend to take are more to do with the British weather and my own comfort.
 A small umbrella if I think rain is on the horizon.
 While I don’t mind getting wet, getting my equipment and ‘straight clothes’ wet can be a total nightmare.
-Normal socks.
-Again, especially if rain is forecast.
-It means the journey home will be a lot more comfortable.
-A small towel in case the ground is wet or I’m wearing white thigh highs – any mud marks will show up as clear as… well actually mud.
+Normal socks, especially if rain is forecast – it means the journey home will be a lot more comfortable.
+A small towel in case the ground is wet or I’m wearing white thigh highs – any mud marks will show up as clear as… well mud actually.

 Don’t forget water and snacks.
 And a little plastic bag for any litter.
 And in the summer, I take plenty of water.
 Staying hydrated is important, and trekking through the forest can be quite hard work.
 Also sun cream, again in the summer.
 You will know if you need this where you are.
 A hat, which for me is something I tend to wear anyway for my own privacy, but also helps to keep the sun off in the few days of summer we get here.
 Wet wipes are also a handy item to take, for obvious reasons.